 The Truth About Bread

 Some people cannot tolerate gluten because they have celiac disease.
-In celiac disease, the immune system mistakenly identifies gluten as dangerous, triggering a reaction that causes an attack on the body's own tissues.
-That damages tiny finger-like structures called villi in the intestines, making it hard to absorb nutrients from food.
+Their immune system mistakes gluten as dangerous, triggering a reaction that attacks the body.
 For people with celiac disease, avoiding any source of gluten -- found in many products besides bread -- is an absolute must.

 How Much Bread Is Too Much?

-People on a 2,000-calorie eating plan need six servings a day (about 6 ounces) from the grain group, which includes all grains, including those used to make bread, plain rolls, pasta, oatmeal, breakfast cereals, tortillas, and grits.
-At least half of your grains should be whole grains, according to the 2010 Dietary Guidelines for Americans.
+People on a 2,000-calorie eating plan need six servings a day (about 6 ounces) from the grain group.
+That includes all bread, pasta, oatmeal, breakfast cereals, tortillas, and grits.
+At least half of those should be whole grains

 Keep portions in mind.
-For instance, a single bagel can pack 3-5 ounces of grains.
+A single bagel can pack 3 to 5 ounces of grain.
 That takes up much of your grain budget for the day, and if it wasn't a whole-grain bagel, it may be hard for you to meet healthy grain goals.

 Go with the whole grain.
 Choose breads that list "whole" grain as the first ingredient, such as whole wheat, white whole wheat, or whole oats.
 "Wheat bread" or "multi-grain" is not necessarily a whole-grain product.

 Downsize.
 Trim portions and get more fiber with whole-grain English muffins, bagel thins, or sandwich thins.
 Also try 2-ounce sandwich and hamburger buns.

 Don't shop by color.
 Many whole-grain breads are darker than white bread, but food manufacturers may add molasses and food coloring to give their refined bread products a darker hue.
 Always check the ingredient label.